EricYJA/170_sudo_rm_rf_project/README.md

 ### The project design document：

-This project implementation could be split into two parts, one is finding the bots' location, the other is moving the bot back home.
-Notice that generally, students would give us the answer.
+The implementation of this project could be split into two parts: one is figuring out the bots' location, the other is moving the bots back home.
+Generally, the students would give us the answer.
 Hence, it's reasonable to follow the advice of the students.
-Look into the score counting formula, we find that the score gain by getting bots home is greater than the score gain by min the time cost.
-Thus, moving all the bots home have the highest priority.
+Looking into the score counting formula, we find that the score gain by getting bots home is greater than the score gain by min the time cost.
+Thus, moving all the bots home has the highest priority.